 No Provence itinerary would be complete without a leisurely stroll down Aix-en-Provence’s iconic boulevard, Le Cours Mirabeau.
 Lined with towering trees that curve inwards to create a natural canopy, the street is filled with cafes, restaurants and shops – plenty to divert and entertain visitors.
-Don’t miss the weekly street market where the great and the good of Aix gather to do a spot of shopping.
+Don’t miss the daily street market where the great and the good of Aix gather to do a spot of shopping.
 There are many Aix-en-Provence hotels in this part of town, and it’s a great place to stay to be part of the action.

 Post-Impressionist painter Paul Cézanne is one of Aix’ most famous residents, and he was born and died in the city.
 The Atelier Cézanne, a museum on the site of his final studio and workshop, allows visitors a rare glimpse into the life, work and artistic process of this iconic painter.
 This was the site where Cézanne painted his famous Grandes Baigneuses and other works towards the end of his life.
 The workshop has been perfectly preserved, with many of Cézanne’s original tools and furniture.